obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 - `{{"a summary of the page"}}` to extract a summary of the page.
 - `{{"a three bullet point summary, translated to French"}}` to extract bullet points about the page, and translate them to French.

 The output of your prompts can be further manipulated using [[Filters]].
 Filters are processed after the prompt response is received from the model.
-For example: `{{"author"|wikilink}}` will turn the response into an internal link.
+For example: `{{"a summary of the page"|blockquote}}` will turn the response into a blockquote.

 ## Get started